Friday, October 26, 2018

 Traoré Event 2: Conversation with Ben Okri, with musical interludes

 KIMMEL CENTER-NYU, 60 WASHINGTON SQUARE SOUTH, ROSENTHAL PAVILION, 10TH FLOOR

-With special guest speakers Traoré focuses on how to improve spaces for Culture-Art in sociopolitical debates in Africa and discusses leadership and the philosophy of power.
+Traoré and special guest Ben Okri focus on how to improve spaces for Culture-Art in sociopolitical debates in Africa and discuss leadership and the philosophy of power.

 Traoré Event 3: DREAM MANDÉ – DJATA performance